|

 the people and the security of their respective communities and

+nations.
 When once the

 mind and heart are embraced and the airy surround becomes embossed